 When I lumbered onto the ramp of the C-7A Caribou, at the An Khe Airfield, I had with me just about all I could handle, and so did the Caribou with room for just one more, me.

-Let’s see M-16 with bayonet and twelve clips of ammo.
-Check.
+Let’s see, M-16 with bayonet and twelve clips of ammo with eighteen rounds each instead of 20 (less chance of jamming) Check.
 Six M26 grenades.
 Check.
 M-79 launcher (thump gun) with six rounds.
 Check.
 Mk V .455 (not army issued) sidearm with dozens of rounds.
 Check.
-You get the idea, I also carried a gas mask, first aid kit, entrenching tool, mosquito repellent, poncho liner, C- Rats, 3 canteens of water, an extra pair of socks, my 10 x 10-inch reel to reel Panasonic® RQ-1025 tape-recorder with improvised strap and extra batteries, letters from Marty and so on, about 50 lbs.
+You get the idea, I also carried a gas mask, first aid kit, entrenching tool, mosquito repellent and net, poncho and liner, C- Rats and P-38 can opener, 3 canteens of water, an extra pair of socks, my 10 x 10-inch reel to reel Panasonic® RQ-1025 tape-recorder with improvised strap and extra batteries, letters from Marty and so on, about 50 lbs.

 Although the strip at An Khe was long enough for a leisurely takeoff, the pilot “pulled the guts” on the little Caribou, executing a max vertical tactical takeoff.

 I had no preconceived notion on whom I would encounter onboard, but I wasn’t expecting what I saw: A dozen Green Berets with CAR-15s (Modified M-16s) Chopped M-79 Grenade Launchers and sidearms I didn’t recognize at the time.
 They weren’t wearing berets.
 Their headgear was green cravats with uniforms in leaf pattern camo, sans patches, name tags, insignia.
-Onboard for just a few minutes before Bong Son, they weren’t engaging in horse-play.
-They were quiet and looking straight forward.
-I thought it unwise to ask “Wassup?”
+Onboard for the short lift to Bong Son, they weren’t engaging in horse-play.
+They were quiet and looking straight ahead.
+I thought it unwise to ask, “Wassup?”
 (Oh, wait, that trash-talking hadn’t been invented yet.)
-Saying or asking nothing was wise, and that’s what I did while sitting on my helmet — nothing.
+Saying or asking nothing was wise, I surmised, and that’s what I did while sitting on my helmet in the droning Caribou.

 There were several Marines abroad as well; there was a small Marine detachment in Bong Son.
 They weren’t completely stoic, but they were not loud, laughing or telling jokes either.